Two-Stage Robust Optimal Operation of Distribution Networks Considering Renewable Energy and Demand Asymmetric Uncertainties: Introduction

-Base on the above discussion, we propose a novel uncertainty modelling approach that utilizes confidence level to capture the asymmetric characteristics of uncertain parameters and maximize risk-averse capability in a probabilistic manner within the IGDT framework, while adhering to a desired budget.
-The IDM is employed to construct the ambiguity sets, leveraging available data and mitigating the dependency on PDs.
-Consequently, the confidence level-based distributionally IGDT (CL-DIGDT) framework is developed for the two-stage robust optimal operation of DNs.
+Given the advantages and disadvantages of the IGDT approach and its widespread utilization of envelope-bound uncertainty modeling, it is essential to seek potential enhancements to improve its applicability in DNs operations.
+Therefore, we propose a novel uncertainty modelling approach that utilizes confidence level to capture the asymmetric characteristics of uncertain parameters and maximize risk-averse capability in a probabilistic manner within the IGDT framework, while adhering to a desired budget.
+The IDM is employed to construct the ambiguity sets, leveraging available data and mitigating the dependency on accurate probability distributions.
+Consequently, the confidence level-based IGDT (CL-IGDT) framework is developed for the two-stage robust optimal operation of DNs.
 An iterative method is proposed to solve the model and determine the upper and lower bounds of the objective function.
 Overall, the main contributions of this paper are as follows:

-\begin{itemize} \item A two-stage DNs optimal operation model is constructed using CL-DIGDT.
+\begin{itemize} \item A two-stage DNs optimal operation model is constructed using CL-IGDT.
 In the proposed framework, the confidence interval replaces the real-valued symmetric interval of IGDT, which captures the asymmetric characteristics of the uncertainties associated with RESs and load demands.
 Additionally, the newly defined objective function ensures the robustness of the solution by describing better the risk-averse capability in a probabilistic way, compared with the traditional IGDT. \item IDM is utilized to construct the ambiguity sets for RESs and load demands, and integrated into the proposed optimization model.
-This method reduces reliance on precise PDs and leverages the available data at hand. \item To solve the integrated model, an iterative method is employed to determine the upper and lower bounds of the objective function.
+This method reduces reliance on precise probability distributions and leverages the available data at hand. \item To solve the integrated model, an iterative method is employed to determine the upper and lower bounds of the objective function.
 The iterative process continues until the objective value converges to a specified accuracy, at which point the solution is deemed sufficiently precise. \end{itemize}